mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/installation.md

 ## Install PrestaCMS

-For a working exemple you can have a look at [PrestaCMS Sandbox][5] which is a demo project of all PrestaCMS features.
+For a working example you can have a look at [PrestaCMS Sandbox][5] which is the demo project of PrestaCMS.

 ### Get the code

-Download PrestaCMSCore and its dependencies to the vendor directory of your project.
+Download PrestaCMSCore and its dependencies and put into the vendor directory of your project.

-The easiest way is using composer :
+The easiest way is to use composer :

     php composer.phar require presta/cms-core-bundle --no-update
     php composer.phar update presta/cms-core-bundle